ReCclay/WifiCar/README.md

 # WifiCar
-A demo to learn how to control a car by PC.
+A demo to learn how to control a car by APP.